YaegerKnight/DisneyWorld/Readme.txt

-1. Password for DB connection must be changed to "root" - Done
+1. Password for DB connection must be changed to "root"

-2. Restsaurants to be linked with success.html - Done
+2. Restsaurants to be linked with success.html

-3. Perform full runthrough - Done
+3. Perform full runthrough

-4. Change from "Roller Coaster" to "Coaster" - Done
+4. Change from "Roller Coaster" to "Coaster"